mko11/CS1632_Spring2020/deliverables/2/README.md

 ## Expected Outcome

-At the end, code coverage of the class CoffeeMakerQuestImpl when the JUnit TestRunner is run should be at an absolute minimum of 80%.
-If coverage falls below that number, add more JUnit tests in CoffeeMakerQuestTest.

-Also, you should see the following output when running runTest.bat (or runTest.sh):
+You should see the following output when running runTest.bat (or runTest.sh):
 ```
 ALL TESTS PASSED
 ```